spruceUI/spruceOS/README.md

   - N64/DC/PSP:

     -Consider these "BONUS".
 If any games play and you enjoy it, GREAT!
 Do not expect these systems to run smooth.
 Again...
 Bonus!

+## News
+The "soon" to happen release of the Miyoo Flip has us excited!
+We are planning on trying to do something for it but have not gotten ahold of any test units yet.
+[Gogamegeek.com](gogamegeek.com) has kindly offered to send us a few units as soon as they recieve them.
+Expect updates on our progress "soon"!